Trello vs. Jira: new 2018 detailed review

 Within these tasks, you can assign team members, create due dates, and discuss details through comments.

-Unlike Trello, Jira includes reports like burndown charts to show you how your team works and where you can make improvements.
+Unlike Trello, Jira also includes reports like burndown charts to show you how your team works and where you can make improvements.

 This robust tool packs a lot of power under the hood if you’re willing to learn how to use it.